 We cannot say simply that adjacent authorities should "bail out Gloucestershire", but there is a case to press that mechanisms should be explored to seek the best environmental options to meet society's needs, including maximising efficient use of secondary and recycled aggregates.
-The NPPF requirement for effective collaboration between planning authorities (paras 156 and 178 - 181) should be helpful.
+The revised NPPF requirement for effective collaboration between planning authorities under the Duty to Cooperate and through statements of common ground (paras 24 - 27) should be helpful.